MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/viva-engage-and-newsfeed.md

 If you want to use Newsfeed for conversations in SharePoint groups, you can turn it on in the SharePoint Online admin center.

-1. Sign in to Office 365 as a global admin.
+1. Sign in to Microsoft 365 as a global admin.

 2. Select the app launcher icon :::image type="icon" source="../../media/3b8a317e-13ba-4bd4-864e-1ccd47af39ee.png" border="false"::: in the upper-left and choose **Admin** to open the Microsoft 365 admin center.
-(If you don't see the Admin tile, you don't have Office 365 administrator permissions in your organization.)
+(If you don't see the Admin tile, you don't have global administrator permissions in your organization.)

 3. In the left pane, choose **Admin centers** \> **SharePoint**.